Science & technology | Nutrition

 Photograph: Getty Images

 For millennia, people have altered food to please their palates.
 More than 3,000 years ago Mesoamericans, living in what is Mexico and Central America today, cooked corn kernels in a solution of wood ash or limestone.
-The process, known as nixtamalisation, unlocked nutrients and softened the tough outer shells of the corn, making them easier to grind.
+The process, known as nixtamalisation, unlocked nutrients and softened the tough outer shells of the corn, making it easier to grind.